wlambertz/badtourn/application/organizer/src/styles/README.md

 # Global Styles Layout

 This directory follows a lean ITCSS-inspired layering so we can scale gradually without dragging along unused boilerplate.
-The entry point is `../styles.scss`, which `@use`s `_index.scss` to compose the layers in a top-down (inverted triangle) order.
+The entry point is `../styles.scss`, which imports the Tailwind directives from `tailwind.scss` and then `@use`s `_index.scss` to compose the layers in a top-down (inverted triangle) order.

 ```
 settings/   → design tokens, CSS variables, PrimeNG theme overrides